 - Use the Nav Overlay Alignment tweak to center the links or align them with the menu icon (either right or left, depending on the Nav Position).

-Tip: Open the overlay before opening the Style Editor to test out these tweaks.
+Tip: Open the overlay before opening Site Styles to test out these tweaks.

 Note: The smartphone Device View always shows an overlay, even if the links fit vertically.
 For best results, open your site on a smartphone browser to see how it looks.

-Social icons for your connected accounts can display in the header.
+Built-in social icons can display in the header.